bitangler/usgs-stream/README.md

 This will return data from midnight on March 3 to 23:59 on March 12 in the local time of the USGS site.

-The time can be provided using the ISO-8601 format `YYYY-MM-DDTHH:MM`, in the local time zone, or `2014-03-20T00:00Z` for UTC.
+The time can be provided using the ISO-8601 format `YYYY-MM-DDTHH:MM` in the local time zone, or `YYYY-MM-DDTHH:MMZ` for UTC.

 JSON Output
 -----------